CEO and Board of Trustees

 ARDD’s Chief Executive Officer: Adv.
 Samar Muhareb

-Samar Muhareb is the CEO of the Arab Renaissance for Democracy and Development – ARDD, a Jordanian NGO, which she co-founded in 2008, in response to the Iraqi Refugee Crisis.
-Having worked as a lawyer for many years prior to 2008, Samar realized that one of the most urgent needs refugees and marginalized individuals and communities face, is access to justice regardless of status.
+Samar Muhareb is the CEO of the Arab Renaissance for Democracy and Development (ARDD), a Jordanian NGO that she co-founded in 2008 in response to the Iraqi Refugee Crisis.
+Having worked as a lawyer for many years prior to 2008, Samar realized that one of the most urgent challenges refugees and marginalized individuals and communities face is access to justice, something too often affected by legal and socio-economic status.

-With over 15 years of experience in working for the international aid community, Samar is an expert in the field of human rights, refugee affairs, humanitarian response and women’s empowerment in Jordan and the Middle East.
+With over 15 years of experience working for the international aid community, Samar is an expert in the field of human rights, refugee affairs, humanitarian response, and women’s empowerment in Jordan and the Middle East.
 In addition, she actively supports initiatives focusing on environmental justice in the region.

 Board of Trustees

 Dr. Zaid Eyadat is professor of political science and human rights and an expert on international and comparative politics.
 He is the founding chairperson of the Political Development Department, and the founding Dean of the Prince Al-Hussein School of International Studies at the University of Jordan.
 His training and research interests are in the fields of International Politics, Comparative Politics, International Political Theory, Modeling, and Game Theory.
 He is a leading and distinguished expert on Middle East politics, human rights, and on the nexus between Islam and human rights, with his research having been published in many leading academic journals.